 I am a FNRS Research Fellow in Collective Behaviour at the IRIDIA, the Institute for Interdisciplinary Studies on Artificial Intelligence, of the Université Libre de Bruxelles, in Belgium.
 I am currently working on the FNRS project HECOROS—Heterogeneity for Cost-Effective Robot Swarms—with Prof. Marco Dorigo.

-I am also a Visiting Fellow of the the University of Sheffield, in the UK, where I am Principal Investigator of the ONRG Swarm Awareness project together with Prof. James Marshall.
+I am also a Visiting Fellow of the the University of Sheffield, in the UK, as part of the Natural Robotics Lab led by Roderich Gross.

 My research interests are collective decision making, swarm robotics and distributed cognition.